Academic Year 2023-24 Update

 Shop Capacity*:

 *When a class is using the shop as their scheduled classroom, or a faculty member has booked a Faculty Led In-Class Demo, the capacity will be temporarily increased to the current class size for the duration of the class / demonstration.
-No additional students may use the shop at this time, so it’s very important that all demos be scheduled with at least three weeks notice.
+No additional students may use the shop at this time.

 ** There can only be one class at a time in the Wet Shop.
 This means that if there is currently a class in the Ceramic area, the Casting area must remain empty, and vice versa.